Revisiting thermodynamics in computation and information theory: Some Basic Aspects of Computation Theory

 \subsection{Turing Machine}

-Alan Turing in his seminal work~\cite{a116a}, first coined the term Turing Machine.
+Alan Turing in his seminal work~\cite{turing1936computable}, first coined the term Turing Machine.
 He conveyed that it is an abstract computation device, which will help to investigate the extent and as well the limitation of what we can compute.
 It was devised mainly for the computation of real numbers.
-So, the renowned form of the computational machine studied in computer science is Turing machines~\cite{a82,a116}.
+So, the renowned form of the computational machine studied in computer science is Turing machines~\cite{hopcroft2001introduction,savage1998models}.
 It is generally conveyed in the literature that one can model every computational machine using a Turing machine.
 Church-Turing thesis conveys the statement a bit formally, it states that ``A function on the natural numbers is computable by a human being following an algorithm, ignoring resource limitations, if and only if it is computable by a Turing machine."
-It was further modified in the ` Physical Church-Turing thesis', where it has been conveyed that the set of functions which one can compute by utilizing the mechanical algorithmic method, which abides by the laws of physics~\cite{a88,a89,a117,a117a,a118}, are also computable with the help of Turing machine.
+It was further modified in the ` Physical Church-Turing thesis', where it has been conveyed that the set of functions that one can compute by utilizing the mechanical algorithmic method, which abides by the laws of physics~\cite{pour1982noncomputability,moore1990unpredictability,wolpert2019stochastic,arrighi2019overview,wuthrich2015quantum}, is also computable with the help of Turing machine.

-Various forms of definitions of the Turing machine exists in the literature which is computationally equivalent to each other.
-As the various definition are equivalent to each other, computation done in one type of Turing machine can be executed equivalently in other forms of the Turing machine.
+Various forms of definitions of the Turing machine exist in the literature which are computationally equivalent to each other.
+As the various definitions are equivalent to each other, computation done in one type of Turing machine can be executed equivalently in other forms of the Turing machine.
 The formal definition of the Turing machine is

 \textbf{Definition 2.} A Turing machine is defined by 7-tuple ($Q$, $\Lambda$, $\Gamma$, $\delta$, $q_0$, $q_a$, $q_r$).
 Here,

 \begin{itemize} \item $Q$ is a finite set which describes the set of states.